Tokyo Fire Department: Demonstration and preparedness training

 A few times a year, the department has demonstrations and preparedness training.
-These are small and others might be large-scale events.
+These are small, whereas others might be large-scale events.

 The demonstrations are mostly public awareness events for the people who live in the Tokyo area.
-This also shows the taxpayers where the funding of the department was spent, and the department's state of preparedness.
+This also shows the taxpayers where the funding of the department has been spent, and the department's state of preparedness.
 This is also used as a recruiting tool for future firefighters.
 Commonly one sees a small demonstration every so often in district centers, schools, and shopping arcades.
-The firefighters would give rides, tours, or maybe let you touch equipment.
+The firefighters give rides, tours, or maybe let you touch equipment.

 The biggest demonstration is Dezomeshiki.
 It's the New Year Tokyo Fire Department Review; and happens in January every year.
 They present all the resources and training that the Department currently are using.
 They perform a fake disaster where the firefighters use their equipment.
 They also set up a showroom for equipment and a small museum.
 About 2,800 people participated in Dezomeshiki in 2018.

 Every so often a fire district performs a preparedness training.
 They train with a fake disaster in a real district area.
 This training is for the firefighters, support staff, and local volunteers.
-The training means they can better know an area if a disaster happens.
+The training means they can become more familiar with an area in the event of a disaster happening.

 The preparedness training also uses Mass Casualties Tags.
 These tags are used in major disasters.
 These tags give information about the person and sort out many who could be saved with the current status of medical service, a form of triage.

 Technologies

-The TFD currently has 12 different types of fire fighting and rescue robots.
+The TFD currently has 12 different types of firefighting and rescue robots.
 These robots are designed to handle disasters that are too dangerous for personnel during an emergency.
 Some types of robots can shoot water or foam on to fires.
 One type can rescue a person and another type are able to move large objects.
 Currently all robots are controlled by remote operators.

 Future firefighting robotics might have simple artificial intelligence to search for life and be able to move on terrain without operator's assistance.